franky90/WorkoutProgrammer/README.md

 ![alt text](/design/design3small.jpg)

 4.
 For those whos not familiar with exercises I created feature which presents images of exercises.
-To check how exercise suppose to looks like you have to click on it's name.<br>
+To check how the exercises meant to be completed correctly, user would click on it's name.<br>
 Also I added button Super Pump which extends list of exercises by 2.
 It's adding 2 exercises for ARMS (biceps, triceps. <br>

 ![alt text](/design/design6small.jpg)

 5.
-Next step was extension of my begninning idea.
-App won't allow you only to generate workout but also use training routine which was already created. <br>
+NExt step was to extend my idea from the beginning, To develop it more.<br> App won't allow you only to generate workout but also use training routine which was already created. <br>
-For now available it's only CHEST SPLIT routine.
-To get access to it click SPLIT -> Chest. <br>
+At this very time, user can only choose chest split routine To get access to it click SPLIT -> Chest. <br>
 New button above table appeared -> Random Workout.
 I prepared 3 effective chest routines. <br>
 In future I plan to add more training routines.
 As I'm big fan of "health training" so there will be workouts to fix back pain, knee pain etc...<br>

 ![alt text](/design/design7small.jpg)

 6.
 Then I focused on design.
 Which at the beggining was ....
-Yeahh..I...know ... ok It just was there.<br>
+Yeahh..I...know ...ok it was just there.<br>
 But I added another feature -> button Super Endurance.
 It adds 2 more exercises slots filled with .... yes endurance exercises.<br>
 Once you will decite to perform whole routine with extended Pump and Endurance exercises probably you will "die" that day, but I encourage you to give it a try. <br>